openmeteo/pthelma/doc/user/enhydris_cache.rst

 .. confval:: cache_dir

-   Optional. ``pond`` will change directory to this directory, so any relative filenames will be relative to this directory.
-If unspecified, relative filenames will be relative to the directory from which ``pond`` was started.
+   Optional. ``enhydris_cache`` will change directory to this directory, so any relative filenames will be relative to this directory.
+If unspecified, relative filenames will be relative to the directory from which ``enhydris_cache`` was started.

 Time series sections
 --------------------